View a markdown version of this page

 aws emr-serverless help

 AWS CLI commands use the default AWS Region from your configuration, unless you set it with a parameter or a profile.
-To set your AWS Region with a parameter, you can add the --region parameter to each command.
+To set your AWS Region with a parameter, add the --region parameter to each command.

 To set your AWS Region with a profile, first add a named profile in the ~/.aws/config file or the %UserProfile%/.aws/config file (for Microsoft Windows).
 Follow the steps in Named profiles for the AWS CLI.
 Next, set your AWS Region and other settings with a command similar to the one in the following example.